 Fallopian tube cancer is one of the most rare gynecological cancers.
 Only about 1,500 to 2,000 cases are reported each year in the United States.
 However, cancers that start in other parts of the body and spread to the fallopian tubes are more common.
-The main types are cancers of the ovaries, endometrium, digestive tract or breast.
+The main types include ovarian cancer, endometrial cancer, gastrointestinal cancer and breast cancer.
 These are called secondary fallopian tube cancers.

 Fallopian tubes are two tiny ducts, one on each side of the uterus (womb).
 They connect the ovaries to the uterus.
 If a woman has not gone through menopause, her ovaries produce eggs (ova) that travel through the fallopian tubes to the uterus.
 In the uterus, they are fertilized or expelled as part of menstruation (also called the menstrual cycle or periods).

 Usually, an egg is released from the ovaries into the fallopian tubes each month.
 The tubes are lined with small hair-like projections called cilia.
 These help move the eggs to the uterus.

 Fallopian Tube Cancer Types

 The main types of Fallopian tube cancer form in the cells that line the inside of the tubes.
 They are:

 - Endometrioid adenocarcinomas

 More rare types of Fallopian tube cancer include: